Hend Jouda

-She won the Appreciation Prize by the Youth Ideas Association for her short story, and the Golden Prize at the Arab Youth Gathering Festival in Cairo.
-Her first collection of poetry, entitled Nobody Always Leaves was published by Mosaique House in Amman.
-She is currently the editor-in-chief of Magazine 28 in Gaza.
+She received the Appreciation Prize from the Youth Ideas Association for her short stories and the Golden Prize at the Arab Youth Gathering Festival in Cairo.
+She has published two collections of poems, Always Someone Leaves (2013) and No Sugar in Town (2017)

 What does it mean to be a poet in wartime?